stealthBS/demo1-repo/README.md

 <h2 align=center>where to use GitHub markdown note makings especially</h2>

-- Daily repetative works use purpose note (time-table making, yellow paper works)
+- Daily repetative use purpose note/works (time-table making, yellow paper works)
-- Links type notes
+- Links type notes (can be accesible from anywhere, because it merge all things)
 - To-Do type works
 - Pending works listing
 - mermaid flow diagram use